 The program has two main components:

-The final deadline for applying is 11:59 PM ET on Feb.
-28, 2020.
-The training program awards will be announced in early April 2020.
+The application deadline has been EXTENDED to 11:49 PM ET on Mar.
+1, 2021.
+The training program awards will be announced in early April 2021.

 Applicants must submit the following to PRB:

 - A completed application form.

 - An up-to-date resume with a full list of educational and other professional activities.

 - Two letters of reference sent directly from the person writing the reference.